• Free shipping on all orders

 Brown dog is smelling dog food in the owner hand

-Image Credit: PisutKP, Shutterstock
+Image by: PisutKP, Shutterstock

 How Much Is Too Much?

 The normal amount of ash ranges from 5% to 8% for dry kibble and 1% to 2% for wet food.
-This information is important because too much ash in a food would indicate that there is a problem with the formula: Either it is over-supplemented, or it contains more bone and less meat.
+This information is important because too much ash in food would indicate that there is a problem with the formula: Either it is over-supplemented, or it contains more bone and less meat.
 However, this analysis is done during the formulation and testing process of a recipe.
 These tests are known as bromatological tests.

 Divider 1-Dog bone- New